jscoq/jscoq/README.md

   the `COQDIR` variable in JsCoq's `Makefile`.

 * You may want to select what libraries get included. `coq-tools/dftlibs.ml` allows you to do that.
+You should also edit `Makefile.addons` to select the addons you want to ship.
+[We hope to improve this in the future]

 * Finally: